luiztools/solidity-examples/README.md

 ## Multitoken ERC-1155 Remix
 An ERC-1155 multitoken contract built with Remix and Solidity.

+## Multitoken ERC-1155 HardHat
+An ERC-1155 multitoken contract built with HardHat, OpenZeppelin and Solidity.

 ## NFT ERC-721 HardHat
 An ERC-721 NFT contract built with HardHat, Solidity and OpenZepellin.